cdondrup/petri_net/README.md

 ```

 Let's have a look at this YAML file in a bit more detail.
-The first staement about `instances` is depricated and not used anymore.
+The first statement about `instances` is depricated and not used anymore.
 It is there for legacy reasons and should just be draged along for now.
-The next part defines which extrenal KB to use:
+The next part defines which external KB to use:

 ```yaml
 external_knowledge_base: